Coconut Cream Natural Scent

 - Use daily in place of your old deodorant

-- Using clean fingers (or our mini bamboo spoon) scoop up a small amount (like 1/2 of a pea)
+- Using clean fingers, or an applicator, scoop out a small amount (size of a dime)

 For those who would like an applicator for our cream deodorants, try the back side of our oval bamboo spatula.